 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, accrued expenses, the valuation of equity-based compensation and deferred tax asset valuation allowance.
-The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, accrued expenses and deferred tax asset valuation allowances.
+Management bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates as there are changes in circumstances, facts and experience.
 Actual results may differ from those estimates or assumptions.